Application Permissions

 1. To change the default menu permissions, select the desired menu and check or uncheck the Account Type allowed for this menu, then click save button on the main toolbar to commit your changes.

-2. If a user is added to the account type 'Viewers' and you don't want them to see Access Groups, for example, then you just have to make sure there is no tick, as highlighted here:
+2. If a user is added to the account type 'Viewers' and you don't want them to see Access Groups, for example, then you just have to make sure there is no check mark, as highlighted here:

 Application Permissions - Image 3